AZTR3K/MazeRunner/README.md

 ---

-Enjoy navigating the maze and conquering the challenges of **Diamond Trials**!
+Enjoy navigating the maze and conquering the challenges of **Maze Runner: The Scorched Trials**!

 ---